One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

 • 15% of the non-heme iron was absorbed from the veggie+beef meal

-This doesn’t include the iron that was also absorbed from what is found in the beef!
+This doesn't include the iron that was also absorbed from the iron that is found in the beef!

 We capitalized on this phenomenon by including both ground beef and pinto beans (a source of non-heme iron) in this recipe!